 Have you ever been driving and come across a windmill and wondered what its purpose was?
 Or how they work?
-Or where they come from?
+Or where does the windmill energy come from?
 Good questions!

-Introduce your little one to windmills and the idea of wind power by creating your own paper windmill!
+Introduce your little one to windmills and the idea of wind power by building windmill made of paper!
 Once your little engineers build the windmill, take it outside or use a fan to see the blades rotate in the wind.

 Ready to blow their mind?
 Let's get started!